alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-28-obey-allah-messenger-and-those-who-are-in-authority.md

 category: [fatwas,quran,rulership]
 locale: en
 lang: en
-excerpt: This Quranic verse is inclusive, including the Scholars and the Rulers, this is what is correct.
+summary: This Quranic verse is inclusive, including the Scholars and the Rulers, this is what is correct.
 translated_by: Abu 'Abdillah al-Kashmiri
 muftis:
   shaykh: